ConvertKit vs Constant Contact: [Which One Is Best For You?]

-- Robust reporting – The tool tracks and measure the performance of your email campaigns using different variables and options.
-If you want to receive a quick report of your campaign, you can check the Early Results feature to receive the data within 48 hours upon launching the campaign.
+- Robust reporting – The tool tracks and measures the performance of your email campaigns using different variables and options.
+If you want to receive a quick report of your campaign, you can check the Early Results feature to receive the data within 48 hours of launching the campaign.
 Aside from the usual open and bounce rates and click-through rates of emails, you can view the heat maps report and see which elements on your site received the most clicks.

 Constant Contact: Cons

 Given their distinction, ConvertKit is not better than Constant Contact and vice versa.
-In fulfilling the needs of their respective target markets, both tools do a good job in providing them with the best e-marketing solutions.
+In fulfilling the needs of their respective target markets, both tools do a good job of providing them with the best e-marketing solutions.

-Regarding pricing, ConvertKit starts $29/month for 1,000 subscribers or fewer, $49/month for 1,001-3,000 subscribers, and $79/month for 3,001-5,000 subscribers.
+Regarding pricing, ConvertKit starts at $29/month for 1,000 subscribers or fewer, $49/month for 1,001-3,000 subscribers, and $79/month for 3,001-5,000 subscribers.
 All features are available on all plans.
-For Constant Contact, the Email plan starts at $20 and the Email Plus plan starts at $45.
+For Constant Contact, the Email plan starts at $20, and the Email Plus plan starts at $45.
 The Email plan contains basic features such as contact management, list-building tools, reporting, integration, and others.
 The Email Plus plan offers autoresponders, event marketing, online donations, and surveys.

 Taking the good with the not-so-good, you can't go wrong with ConvertKit and Constant Contact if you know what your business needs.
-Both tools have a trial period after you create an account (ConvertKit has a 14-day free trial while Constant Contact is free for 60 days).
+Both tools have a trial period after you create an account (ConvertKit has a 14-day free trial, while Constant Contact is free for 60 days).
 Put either tool to the test and see if it fits your business like a glove.Use email marketing for blogs and content sites with ConvertKit